radsi/nfc-monsters/README.md

 ## Setup

-To setup this project, clone this repostiory and open the project in Godot.
+Clone this repository: `git clone <repository-url>`

+Open Godot, select Import (or Open if the project is already listed), navigate to the cloned repository and select the project.godot file.
+Run the project by pressing F5 or clicking the Run Project button in the Godot editor.

 ## AI Usage
 AI has been used to help me optimize code and solve problems.